Emulator Issues #5620

 I couldn't find any situation where LTtC was actually faster on Windows 7 with an i7-920 (HT enabled).

-Updated by scientificraver over 11 years ago
+Updated by scientificraver about 12 years ago

 I actually have a mobile Corei7 2670QM.